FASHI: A search for extragalactic OH megamasers with FAST: Introduction

 \section{Introduction}

 OH megamasers (OHMs) at rest frequencies of 1667 and 1665\,MHz in extragalactic systems are valuable indicators of galaxy interactions.
 These megamasers are thought to originate from the starburst nuclei of merging gas-rich galaxy systems, based on both high-resolution interferometer observations \citep{Lo2005} and statistical analysis of luminosity functions \citep{Darling2002a,Darling2006,Giovanelli2015}.
-OHMs thus offer a distinctive approach to measuring the occurrence of galaxy mergers at specific evolutionary stages. \citep{Lo2005}.
-The masing emission or absorption lines are usually broad, with a line width ranging from 10 to $10^3\,\kms$, and exhibit an isotropic luminosity in the range of $10-10^4\,\Lsun$ \citep{Darling2002a}.
+OHMs thus offer a distinctive approach to measuring the occurrence of gas-rich galaxy mergers at specific evolutionary stages \citep{Lo2005}.
+The masing emission or absorption lines are usually broad, with line widths up to $10^3\,\kms$, and exhibit an implied isotropic luminosity in the range of $10-10^4\,\Lsun$ \citep{Darling2002a}.
 OHMs are connected to high-density molecular gas ($n(\rm H_2) \sim 10^4\,cm^{-3}$) and strong far-infrared radiation.
-They would offer potential insights into extreme star formation and galactic evolution, particularly high-redshift OHMs \citep{Darling2007,Lockett2008,Roberts2021,Glowacki2022,Jarvis2023}.
+They can offer potential insights into extreme star formation and galactic evolution, particularly high-redshift OHMs \citep{Darling2007,Lockett2008,Roberts2021,Glowacki2022,Jarvis2023}.
 Therefore, investigating OHMs is a meaningful pursuit.

-As of now, approximately 135 OHMs have been discovered, for instance, in studies of \citet{Darling2002a,Willett2012,Haynes2018,Suess2016,Hess2021,Roberts2021,Glowacki2022,Jarvis2023}.
-The Arecibo Sky Survey exhibits the most successful tracking or single-point observation to date, detecting approximately 17\% of OHMs \citep{Darling2000}.
-All OHMs known to date are exclusively associated with (ultra)luminous infrared galaxies ([U]LIRGs), even those with $\Lfir\gtrsim10^{12}\Lsun$ \citep{Baan1991}.
-However, only about 20\% of [U]LIRGs are detected with OMH emission, as shown by studies conducted by \citet{Baan1991,Baan1992,Darling2000,Darling2001,Darling2002a}.
-The production of OHMs may be a transient phenomenon in the evolution of a galaxy, from starburst nucleus to an AGN \citep{Wiggins2016}, or has beaming and orientation effects, as suggested in \citet{Darling2007}.
+As of now, approximately 136 OHMs have been discovered, for instance, in studies of \citet{Darling2002a,Willett2012,Haynes2018,Suess2016,Hess2021,Roberts2021,Glowacki2022,Jarvis2023}.
+Searches with the Arecibo telescope represent the most successful tracking or single-point observation to date, detecting approximately 17\% of OHMs \citep{Darling2000}.
+All OHMs known to date are exclusively associated with [ultra]luminous infrared galaxies ([U]LIRGs), defined as having far-infrared luminosities $\gtrsim10^{11}\Lsun$ and $\Lfir\gtrsim10^{12}\Lsun$, respectively \citep{Baan1991}.
+However, only about 20\% of [U]LIRGs are detected with OHM emission, as shown by studies conducted by \citet{Baan1991,Baan1992,Darling2000,Darling2001,Darling2002a}.
+The production of OHMs may be a transient phenomenon in the evolution of a galaxy, from starburst nucleus to an AGN \citep{Wiggins2016}, or may be subject to beaming and orientation effects, as suggested in \citet{Darling2007}.